alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 Levels should contain regularly placed celing lights or vertical lights representing the lights of the freezer.
 Different types of lights should not be mixed in same scrolling sections.

+Camera size should be one of the following: 10, 12, 14.

 ## Deadlines ##

 Official deadlines: